SamArdrey/Anagram/README.md

 ![Nested Comments](https://github.com/SamArdrey/Anagram/blob/master/docs/images/nested_comments.png)

 This was accomplished by bubble sorting an array of the comment ids, and using this to key into the comment object.
+Note: I will be refactoring this down to On or On log n in the near future.

 ```
 organizeCommentList() {